investindex/Psychology/README.md

 ## Mistakes made once invested

+#### Fear and greed

 There are two major forces that could drive you to make unforced errors once you're invested.
 The first is noticing that someone else is enjoying higher returns than you.
-Greed, envy, the fear of missing out — these are not known for promoting rational thought.
+Envy, greed, the fear of missing out — these are not known to promote rational thought.
 But they propel many investors to chase the recent returns of flashy investments, embrace extremely high risk — sometimes without realizing it — or otherwise make unwise decisions.

 Let this sink in now: there will always be investors with higher returns than you, and that's fine.
 You can remind yourself of a few principles.
 First, [a vast majority](https://github.com/investindex/Index#f2) of investors with unusually high returns at any given time will underperform the broad market in the long run.
 The stock market is a very noisy system, and it is utterly predictable that individual returns will vary widely.
 This would happen even if all investors were equally skilled, and all differences were due to luck.
 People have a very hard time appreciating the degree to which luck influences the distribution of individual returns.